petelgreen/EdgdeScale/README.md

 # EdgeScale

+> **Note:** This implementation intentionally deviates from the assignment spec on one point — Service B is stateless.
+The assignment asks the File Worker to accumulate the running word count and signal a final result.
+I chose to keep workers stateless and move aggregation into Service A instead.
+The reasoning is in the [Design decision](#design-decision-stateless-service-b-for-file-uploads) section below.
+The `stateful-file-worker` branch implements the spec exactly.

 Processes text and files sent from devices over gRPC, using RabbitMQ to hand the work off to a background worker.

 ## What's in here